Balthasar Glättli

 Balthasar Glättli (born 12 February 1972) is a Swiss politician.
-He is a member of the National Council and, was the president of the Green Party of Switzerland from June 2020 until April 2024.
+He was a member of the National Council and, was the president of the Green Party of Switzerland from June 2020 until April 2024.

 Early life and education

 Glättli was born 12 February 1972 in Zürich, Switzerland, to Rolf Glättli and Silvia Glättli (née Züblin), both elementary school teachers.
 His younger brother is cellist Kaspar Singer (né Glättli).
-He completed his Matura at Kantonsschule Zürcher Oberland and then studied Philosophy, Linguistics and German at the University of Zürich between 1991 and 1996 and ultimately resumed studies from 2009 to 2014, but did not graduate with a degree.
+He completed his Matura at Kantonsschule Zürcher Oberland and then studied philosophy, linguistics and German at the University of Zürich between 1991 and 1996 and ultimately resumed studies from 2009 to 2014, but did not graduate with a degree.